afpaiva/calculadoraToCa-App/README.md

 For Engineers and Architects from Brazil and other coutries that uses this calculation pattern.

-As a part of study of JS, React and React Native
+As a part of study of JS and React Native

 Created by Andre Paiva